al-hn/flutter_rental_app/README.md

 # flutter_rental_app
-This is one of my college projects, this particular project is an house/apartment renting platform.
+This is one of my college projects, this particular project is an house/apartment renting platform written with dart/flutter

 # Project files overview
 data: For storing data such as list of houses and apartments